taxicat1/documents/web-payments-value-chains/Web Payments Value Chains.md

 By storing the card information in the Payment Mediator (e.g. the browser), the user does not have to type in all of his information at every single merchant, which should make for a much more pleasant shopping experience.
 This does not solve any security related concerns, as all of the data is still sent to the Merchant.

-The communication between the Merchant and the Payment Provider is unchanged from the non-web-payments scenario, so the Payment Provider is not relevant for this value chain.
+The communication between the Merchant and the Payment Service Provider (PSP) is unchanged from the non-web-payments scenario, so the PSP is not relevant for this value chain.
 We see that the other three actors in this value chain stands to gain from the adoption of this technology, and so it seems viable.

 ![Value Chain Diagram for Android Pay](files/androidpay.png)

 This value chain may also cover Apple Pay and other similar payment methods.

-In this value chain, when considering the Chrome browser as the mediator, both the Mediator and the Payment Provider are owned by the same company.
+In this value chain, when considering the Chrome browser as the mediator, both the Mediator and the PSP are owned by the same company.
 Currently Android Pay is only available to native apps in the Play Store, but Google would like to extend the range of Android Pay to also cover browser payments.
 Although there may well be other incentives for Google to pursue this, this incentive is really all they need.
 Since there is also value for both users and merchants in enabling Android Pay in the browser, this value chain is viable.

 ![Value Chain Diagram for Bitcoin](files/bitcoin.png)